 Myth No. 2: Social Security is all you need.

 Somewhat paradoxically in light of Myth No. 1, more than half of Americans expect to fund their retirement entirely with Social Security.
 While benefits do get adjusted for cost of living increases, they were always intended to supplement, not replace, retirement savings.
-Retirees received an average of $1,404 in benefits for the month of December.
-Even if you live frugally, that amount likely will not be enough to account for all the variables you might encounter over a decades-long retirement.
+Retirees received an estimated average of $1,461 in benefits for the month of January in 2019.
+Even if you live frugally, that amount is likely not enough to account for all the variables you might encounter over a decades-long retirement.
 That’s why it’s important to do what you can to maximize all your retirement savings for as long as possible (think taking full advantage of your employer’s 401(k) match).

 Myth No. 3: File as early as possible.